 The Company is an exploration stage company and does not currently have any known reserves and cannot be expected to have reserves unless and until a feasibility study is completed for the Sierra Mojada concessions that shows proven and probable reserves.
 There can be no assurance that the Company's concessions contain proven and probable reserves and investors may lose their entire investment in the Company.
-See "Risk Factors," in our Form 10-K for the fiscal year ended October 31, 2008.
+See "Risk Factors."